MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/about-meeting-requests-as-informational-updates-and-full-updates.md

 - If an organizer changes the subject or body of a prior meeting request, the organizer has the option to send an update to the attendees or just save the changes to the organizer's own copy of the meeting request.
 If the organizer chooses to send an update, attendees receive the update as an informational update.

-## Recipients Set Up with Delegates
+## Recipients set up with delegates

 Recipients who choose to set up delegates can have delegates respond to meeting requests that are not marked Private.
 By default, the principal receives only a copy of a meeting request or a copy of an update to a prior meeting request, and the delegates always receive the original meeting request or original full or informational update.
 In this default configuration, the principal always receives delegated meeting requests and updates; delegates of the principal receive meeting requests as new meeting requests, full updates, or informational updates, as described for recipients without delegates in the section "Recipients Without Delegates."